Japatup/i3_various_scripts/README.md

 4. control audio volume and sync it with i3blocks (i3status) bar *(depends on pulseaudio)*
 5. mount all mtp devices, even if not root *(depends on jmtpfs)*
 6. toggle touchpad device
+7. toggle autokey (a brilliant software to define personal keybindings and remap your keyboard.
+See [here](https://github.com/autokey/autokey) for more details )

 #### 1. plane mode